fission/fission.io/content/en/docs/architecture/function-pod.md

   Place to load and execute the user function
 ---

-Function Pod is for serving HTTP requests from the clients.
+Function Pod serves HTTP requests received from the clients.
-It contains two containers:
+It consists of two containers:
 * Fetcher
 * Environment Container